 Wheat Rescue

 Wheat Rescue is a combination of digestive enzymes and probiotics developed by Dr. Tom O’Bryan and his team.
-Dr. Tom is an expert on gluten sensitivity, author of The Autoimmune Fix, and the foreword writer of my book, Dear Gluten, It’s Not Me, It’s You.
+Dr. Tom is an expert on gluten sensitivity, the author of The Autoimmune Fix, and the foreword writer of my book, Dear Gluten, It’s Not Me, It’s You.

 Wheat Rescue contains DPP-IV and Tolerase G, which are enzymes that assist in the breakdown of glutenin and gliadin proteins, the building blocks of gluten.
 It also includes a combination of probiotic spores and yeast that support intestinal health and barrier function.
 You can purchase Wheat Rescue from Dr. Tom’s website.

-Bottom Line on Digestive Enzymes
+The Bottom Line on Digestive Enzymes

 Additional Reading

-You might enjoy these articles too:
+You might benefit from reading these articles, too:

 - Supplements for Celiac Disease and Gluten Intolerance